 Finally, a contemporary interpretation of the special qualities of Jacobsen’s work is presented by three Internationally known architecture firms; SANAA from Japan, Gigon/Guyer from Switzerland, and Dominique Perrault/Gaëlle Lauriot-Prévost from France.

 A comprehensive Jacobsen book is now also available in English and German.
 The authors, professor Carsten Thau and associate professor, architect Kjeld Vindum, worked on the book, the largest ever written about Arne Jacobsen, for ten years, constantly discovering new aspects of this natural talent that had to be investigated.
 The first section describes his life, inspirations and results, while the second part contains detailed analyses of selected works.

 Jacobsen had total control of all phases of the architecture process, from the first conceptual ideas to the design of the most simple hardware.
 This complete mastery, combined with a virtuosity unparalleled in Danish architecture is clearly revealed in this enormous book, which can be considered the most exhaustive treatment of the subject possible at this time.

-The book is supplemented with a list of projects and an
+The book is supplemented with a list of projects and an extensive index.

 Available in English, German or Danish.